 - Analyze your rejections in addition to fixing them; you can configure your rules engine better if you have data from this analysis.
 You can also improve your billing practices for better accuracy.

 A clean claim out the door means faster reimbursement and serves as a natural step towards optimizing collections.
 Using a medical billing service provider like Cosentus, with the right blend of technology & expertise, would help you achieve your goals for over 97% FPA rate and subsequently saving approximately $5000 annually per provider for reworking claims.
 Many clients report 25-30% reduction in days in AR as their FPA rate went up.

 Typically, one of the most ignored pieces of the whole Healthcare Revenue Cycle Management is the timely action on the correspondence received from both payer and patient.

-Correspondence could have vital information regarding the processing of your claim, like an additional document needed to further process the claim or a questionnaire regarding a suspected pre-existing condition.
+Correspondence could have vital information regarding the processing of your claim, such as an additional document needed to further process the claim or a questionnaire regarding a suspected pre-existing condition.
 When not responded to in a timely manner, it can result in significant delays or denial.
 These need to be worked on a same day basis so that further information could be shared with the payer timely and the claim could be processed accurately and as per your expectation.

-Cosentus medical billing recommends the following as part of a sound correspondence management strategy:
+Cosentus Medical Billing recommends the following as part of a sound correspondence management strategy:

 - Correspondence should be worked on a 24-hour turn-around time